lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The incestuous Romantic poets writing to each other all the time is a translation of the Della Cruscans; Mary Robinson participates in both conversations

+## critics are right: Gothics make you anxious ##

+The reading experience of “living with” Udolpho is so different from “living with” Tristram or Waverley; the naysayers aren’t wrong about the emotional impact of the narrative, and really the think Waverley does with the Gothic isn’t making it respectable but defanging it.
+(Or perhaps, defanging it is what makes it respectable?
+Intellectual distance now instead of emotional and personal impact?)

+## Frankenstein refs Wakefield ##

+Frankenstein quotes Vicar of Wakefield as if it will be familiar (Clerval — “I eat mutton without Greek) — book has a very long afterlife!